govau/design-system-site/content/components/form/label.md

       <AUtextInput type="email" id="label" />

 ---
-## Default

-The form component contains layout, labelling and inline validations for form fields.

-### Labels
+### Label

 Use labels to associate text with a form control.
 This is done using the `for` and `id` attributes on the label and the form control, respectively.
-Labels are ideally placed above form fields for readability and